IAB-PrivSec-program/draft-iab-privsec-metadata-insertion/draft-iab-privsec-confidentiality-mitigations.md

 attacks, protocol designers should consider what information is left unencrypted in the protocol, and how that information might be correlated with other traffic.
-Information that cannot be encrypted should be anonymized, i.  e.  , it should be dissociated from other information.
+Information that cannot be encrypted should be anonymized, i.e., it should be dissociated from other information.
 For example, the Tor overlay routing network anonymizes IP addresses by using multi-hop onion routing.